ducktalez/plagih/README.md

 - One action, called `action0`
 - types (`float`, `bool`) are separated with `:`

+In the initial run, the entries are split in train- and test-data.
+Also, the structure of the entries are analysed for the gp-process.

+The result is then saved as `samples_ready.p`.
+If this file exists, it is loaded instead of the .csv file.

 ### How to: operators.csv

 This file contains all possible operators (one per line).